Analyticverse/cid_mapping_tools/README.md

    Replace `deidentified_recruitment_data.csv` with the actual name of your CSV file.

-6. The script will process the CSV file, convert concept IDs to textual representations, and create an Excel spreadsheet (`de-identified_recruitment_data.xlsx`) with a multirow header column.
+6. The script will process the CSV file, convert concept IDs to textual representations, and create an Excel spreadsheet (`deidentified_recruitment_data.xlsx`) with a multirow header column.
 A corresponding CSV file (`deidentified_recruitment_data.csv`) will also be generated.

 ### Notes

 Please note that an active internet connection is required to run the script since it fetches data from a remote URL using the `requests` library.

-Make sure to replace `/path/to/script/` with the actual path where you save the `dceg_connect_cid2txt.py` script and `de-identified_recruitment_data.csv` file.
+Make sure to replace `/path/to/script/` with the actual path where you save the `dceg_connect_cid2txt.py` script and `deidentified_recruitment_data.csv` file.